nicoespeon/understandlegacycode.com/content/blog/refactoring-rule-of-three/index.md

 Easy-to-understand code is easy-to-maintain code.

 Still, aren't we smart enough to read long functions?
-What's good in adding a bunch of use-once helper functions for readability sake?
+What's good in adding a bunch of use-once helper functions for readability's sake?

-If these questions resonate with you, there's a secret I need tell you…
+If these questions resonate with you, there's a secret you need know…

 ## Premature refactoring is the root of many bad things